Eugene O'Growney: Ill health and death

 His funeral, held on 26 September 1903 at the Catholic Pro-Cathedral, Dublin, was attended by 6000 people, including members of the trade guilds, clerics, politicians, members of the nationalist Gaelic Athletic Association and students.

 He is buried in the cemetery attached to St. Patrick's College, Maynooth.

-There is a statue of Fr Eoghan O"Growney in Athboy by famed Irish sculptor James Power.
+There is a statue of Fr.
+Eugene O'Growney in Athboy by famed Irish sculptor James Power.